Technology-Notes/Distributed-Systems-Complete/README.md

 1. create streaming service code
 2. update the lambda function package and code
 3. create the streaming Service Stack
-4. sending mysfit profile clicks to the created microervice
+4. sending mysfit profile clicks to the created micrsoervice

 **Conclusion**: Using AWS CLI, A serverless system with multiple modules was managed.